a-angeliev/Shoecommerce/server/README.md

 > Server validations are:
 > - Require valid token
 > - Comment must be created from user with current token
-> - Request body can contain comment filed and/or rate field.(Can contain one or both fields.)
+> - Request body can contain comment filed and/or rate field
 > - Rate must be one of 0, 1, 2, 3, 4 or 5
 >
 > ## Delete comment